alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 I don't understand a word of it, but I try not to let it discourage me.
 It's my first week.
 There's no way I should know what they're talking about.

 The same song and dance continues for the next two weeks.
-Eventually, I hit on investigating Monte Carlo Tree Search.
+Eventually, I decide to research Monte Carlo Tree Search.
 My lectures are separated by 1-2 hour gaps, and I spend them doing research.
 By which I mean reading
-the simplest reference I can find, in a desperate bid to find something I can even comprehend.
+the simplest reference I can find, in a desperate bid to find something I can follow.
 I also go to weekly group meetings.
 Every presentation loses me on literally the first slide, but there's free lunch, so I can't complain.

 ![Ph.D.
 Comics Presentation](/public/grad-school-thoughts/phdcomicspresentation.gif)
 {: .centered }

-I'm the guy with the brown afro, except I'm not even a first year which makes it worse.
+I'm basically the guy with the brown afro.
 Source: [Ph.D.
 Comics](http://www.phdcomics.com/comics/archive.php?comicid=719)
 {: .centered }